Thomacdebabo/VarroAI/README.md

 - "a" to label a sample as varroa,
 - "d" to tag it as a falsep-ositive,
 - any other key to skip the sample

+The labeled images are stored at the location: dataset_dir